-In my opinion there are many, many better ways to make money online – but if you’re absolutely dead set on 7K Metals then do keep on reading as I’ll explain how it all works & whether or not I believe there’s actually potential to make any money with it below. 🙂
+In my opinion, there are many, many better ways to make money online – but if you’re absolutely dead set on 7K Metals then do keep on reading as I’ll explain how it all works & whether or not I believe there’s actually potential to make any money with it below. 🙂

 How Does 7K Metals Work?

-Well the 7K Metals company which was (according to their website) founded by Zach Davis, Richard Hansen, and Josh Anderson has allegedly been launched to “improve the lives of people around the world” and help people “learn the biggest secrets that have been keeping them from creating wealth with gold and silver“…
+Well, the 7K Metals company which was (according to their website) founded by Zach Davis, Richard Hansen, and Josh Anderson has allegedly been launched to “improve the lives of people around the world” and help people “learn the biggest secrets that have been keeping them from creating wealth with gold and silver“…

 But what does this all mean?
 How are you actually going to be making money with 7K Metals?

-This means that there aren’t actually any retail sales going on at all, which isn’t good, instead the people inside of the program who are promoting it are really just promoting a membership… A membership which gives them the opportunity to make money.
+This means that there aren’t actually any retail sales going on at all, which isn’t good, instead, the people inside of the program who are promoting it are really just promoting a membership… A membership which gives them the opportunity to make money.

 So remember what I said earlier about the pyramid scheme thing?
-Yeah well it’s definitely not a good start on that front.
+Yeah well, it’s definitely not a good start on that front.

 But anyway since you’re here reading this 7K Metals review I assume you’ve already found an “Associate”.
 They’ve probably sent you to the site & now you’re here trying to find out if it’s actually legit…

-Well after entering you’re referrer’s ID into the 7K Metals site you’ll find out that in order to get access (even if you just want to purchase some precious metals) you firstly have to pay a membership fee.
+Well after entering you’re referrer’s ID into the 7K Metals site you’ll find out that in order to get access (even if you just want to purchase some precious metals) you first have to pay a membership fee.

 How Much Does 7K Metals Cost?